maxja/book-terraform-in-action/README.md

 It will read each current resource state from `.tfstate` file to ensure that they're in a desired configuration state.

 If you run it without changing the configuration, cli will tell you that `No changes` required.

+Let say you update configuration file `main.tf` by adding additional line from the book Alice in Wonderland, — next run of `terraform plan` will tell you that to synchronise resource state with up-to-date configuration, it intended to add additional line that you added into configuration.

+Terraform will call `Update` function on `apply` command run.